paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (b)(2).
+Pub.
+L. 118–159 substituted “Marine Corps, or Space Force, or captain in the Navy” for “or Marine Corps, captain in the Navy, or an equivalent grade in the Space Force”.

 2023—Subsecs. (a)(1), (b)(1), (f).
 Pub.
 L. 118–31 struck out “Regular” before “Space Force”.

 2021—Subsec. (a)(1).
 Pub.
 L. 116–283, § 924(b)(4)(C), substituted “Regular Marine Corps, or Regular Space Force” for “or Regular Marine Corps”.